 If you don't feel like making your own semi-sweet baking chocolate substitute, try one of these options:

 - Semi-Sweet Chocolate Chips: If you have semi-sweet chocolate chips on hand, they can stand in for semi-sweet baking squares in a pinch.
-But they might not melt as well and are therefore not a good substitute to use in candy recipes.
+But they might not melt as well and are therefore not a good substitute for using in candy recipes.
 Some cooks find they are sweeter than semi-sweet baking squares, so you might want to adjust the other ingredients.
 You can substitute them ounce for ounce, so you will need to weigh the chips rather than measure them in a measuring cup.

-- Bittersweet Baking Chocolate: You can substitute bittersweet baking chocolate ounce for ounce for semi-sweet baking chocolate and you probably won't detect too much of a difference but you might need to add extra sugar to the baking mix but no added butter or oil.
+- Bittersweet Baking Chocolate: You can substitute bittersweet baking chocolate ounce for ounce for semi-sweet baking chocolate, and you probably won't detect too much of a difference, but you might need to add extra sugar to the baking mix but no added butter or oil.

 - Unsweetened Baking Chocolate: Add 1 tablespoon of sugar per 1 ounce of unsweetened baking chocolate and substitute it ounce for ounce for semi-sweet baking chocolate.
 You won't need any added butter or oil.